Lugamo/JS_School/Week06/Challenge C07/client/README.md

       npm start
       ```

-3. In another bash open Challenge C07 and install all the dependencies:
+3. In another bash open the folder "client" and install all the dependencies:

    ```bash
    npm install